mathematica-pub/frontend-shared-packages/projects/demo-app/src/assets/ui-components/content/combobox-single-select-examples.md

 {{DisabledSelectionsSingleSelect}}

-This is a single select that uses findsOptionOnTyping.
+This is a single select that uses an editable textbox.

 {{FindOnSearchSingleSelect}}